TheCuteOwl/Trap-Stealer/README.md

 DON'T FORGET TO RE ENABLE STUFF FROM CONFIG

 New update added:
+- V2.9 Remove most of the detected keyword by Polonium
 - V2.8 Remove some detection by Polonium and fixed package installer
 - V2.7 Added Zip Stealer
 - V2.6 Added the builder + obfuscator to get FUD